EvansMungai/EvansMungai/README.md

 ###

-<p align="left">✨ Proven track record in developing scalable Web APIs and Web applications.<br>📚 I'm currently learning DevOPS<br>🎯 Goals: leveraging engineering to drive transformative change in the fintech and health sectors.</p>
+<p align="left">✨ Proven track record in developing scalable Web APIs and Web applications.<br>🎯 Goals: leveraging engineering to drive transformative change in the fintech and health sectors.</p>

 ###